 In Microsoft Project you can highlight tasks based on certain criteria.
 For example you can highlight Critical tasks or tasks falling within a particular date range.
-Highlight will not rearrange or filter tasks it will simply change the text style of the highlighted tasks. stakeholdermap.comThis step by step guide shows you how to apply built in highlight filters to MS Project.
-We will use a plan built in MS Project 2013 as an example, and we will also briefly cover creating Custom Highlight Filters.
+Highlight will not rearrange or filter tasks it will simply change the text style of the highlighted tasks. stakeholdermap.comThis step by step guide shows you how to apply built in highlight filters to Microsoft Project and we will also cover creating Custom Highlight Filters.

 - Click on the Highlight menu to see a list of Highlight Filters.